-Dear friends of the Gaines Center,
+Dear Alumni and Friends of the Gaines Center,

-Gaines Professor of Humanities &
+Gaines Professor of the Humanities

 Founded in 1984 by a generous gift from John and Joan Gaines, the Gaines Center for the Humanities functions as a laboratory for imaginative and innovative education on the University of Kentucky's campus.
 Devoted to cultivating an appreciation of the humanities in its students and faculty, the Center embraces varied paths of knowledge, and particularly strives to integrate creative work with traditional academic learning.